donbagger/Car-Guessing-Game/README.md

 6. If you guess all correct cars in their correct positions, you win!
 7. If you use all 10 attempts without success, the game ends, and the correct answer is revealed.

+## Play Online
+You can play the Car Guessing Game directly on GitHub Pages: [Play Now](https://donbagger.github.io/Car-Guessing-Game/)

 ## Technologies Used
 - **HTML5**: Markup for the game structure.
 - **CSS3**: Styling and layout for the game interface.